 Mexico: Vicente Fox Quesada takes office as president.
-Jorge G. Castañeda becomes foreign minister, Gen. Gerardo Clemente Ricardo Vega García defense minister, Francisco Gil Díaz finance minister, and Santiago Creel Miranda interior minister.
+Jorge G. Castañeda becomes foreign minister, Gen. Gerardo Clemente Vega García defense minister, Francisco Gil Díaz finance minister, and Santiago Creel Miranda interior minister.

 Federated States of Micronesia: Foreign Minister Epel K. Ilon resigns, effective December 8.
 President Leo Falcam appoints Ieske K. Iehsi as acting foreign minister.